-An arbitration hearing shall be considered closed at the latter of the end of the formal arbitration hearing, at the conclusion of a post-arbitration hearing jobsite visit by the arbitrator or when the last post-hearing brief is submitted to the arbitrator after the formal hearing had been completed.
+An arbitration hearing shall be considered closed at the latter of the end of the formal arbitration hearing, at the conclusion of a post-arbitration hearing jobsite visit by the arbitrator or when the last post-hearing brief is submitted to the arbitrator after the formal hearing had been completed or at any other time as determined by the arbitrator.
 Any specified time schedule for the rendering of the Arbitration Award shall commence from that date of the closing of the arbitration process.
-(See RULE-A20(d)).
-If the arbitrator(s) has requested post-hearing briefs or will make a jobsite visit after the arbitration hearing has concluded, the arbitration process will not be officially closed until the last post-hearing brief has been received by the arbitrator(s) or until the close of the day upon which the jobsite visit occurs.
+(See RULE-A20(d) or RULE-A21).
+If the arbitrator has requested post-hearing briefs or will make a jobsite visit after the arbitration hearing has concluded, the arbitration process will not be officially closed until the last post-hearing brief has been received by the arbitrator(s) or until the close of the day upon which the jobsite visit occurs.
 Replies or responses to post-hearing briefs will be permitted as determined by the arbitrator.
 The thirty day or specified time to issue the Arbitration Award shall commence at the time when the last post-hearing brief and reply shall be received by CDRS.